radicula/radicula.github.io/_posts/weblog/2022-01-12-media-roundup.md

 ### Tick Tick Boom

 I didn't have much context for this because I'm not very aware of musicals, despite generally enjoying them.
 I thought that this was a fun movie, except for the parts that made me cry, which weren't fun, but were good in their own way.
-I, like every other person in the world, like Andrew Garfield.
+I, like every other person in the world, enjoy Andrew Garfield.

 ### Encanto